sparkfun/sfe-datalogger/fuse_id/README.md

 The `dl_fuseid` tool source is contained in this folder.
 Written in Python, is installed using the standard Python `pip` command.

 With the information is written to a DataLogger IoT eFuse memory, the DataLogger firmware can determine the board type at startup, and if the DataLogger Firmware is running on a SparkFun board.

+To setup the SparkFun Production Environment, jump to [Setup SparkFun Production](#sparkfun-production-setup)

 ## Operation Overview